Callywith College Support for Students on Mainstream Programmes

 It is likely your young person will have already been referred to us by their secondary school and we are planning support for them (i.e.) being in receipt of an EHCP.

-Students should be referred to us with copies of their dyslexia screener, diagnosis, statement or ECHP assessment and we may need to ask you for this documentation as evidence of need, if the school is unable to provide it.
+Students should be referred to us with copies of their dyslexia screener, diagnosis, statement or ECHP assessment and we will ask you for this documentation as evidence of need, if the school is unable to provide it.

 We only require referral for in-class support, all other support is offered as required.